7 Best Budget Snow Shovels of 2026

 Additional Features

-• Blade Wear Strips: Aluminum or reinforced plastic strips on the blade edge increase durability and make it easier to shovel on rough surfaces.
+• Wear Strips: Aluminum or similar wear strips on the blade edge protect it from damage and extend its lifespan.

-AstroAI Lightweight Snow Shovel Budget Friendly 1.75 lbs Yes (Telescoping) Plastic EVA Grip Disassemblable, Compact
+AstroAI Lightweight Snow Shovel Not Specified Yes (Telescoping) 1.75 lbs Ergonomic D-Handle with EVA Grip Lightweight Design

 How We Tested & Analyzed Budget Snow Shovels